About

 RMD Formula

-Account Balance: Your retirement account balance as of December 31 of the prior year
+• Account Balance: Dec 31 of prior year

-Distribution Period: A life expectancy factor from the IRS Uniform Lifetime Table based on your age
+• Distribution Period: From IRS Uniform Lifetime Table based on your age

 SECURE Act 2.0 Changes